10 steps to train employees to work with AI: a detailed guide for business

 Step 1.
 Needs analysis

-Analyze the company's strategy: which business processes require automation and where AI can deliver the greatest return.
-Conduct interviews and surveys among employees to determine the current level of digital skills and expectations from training.
-Take regulatory requirements into account: in many industries, the use of AI is tied to data security and ethics issues.
+Analyze the company strategy: which business processes need automation and where AI can deliver the greatest return.
+Conduct interviews and surveys among employees to determine current digital skill levels and training expectations.
+Consider regulatory requirements: in many industries, the use of AI involves data security and ethics issues.

 Step 2.
 Defining goals and KPIs

-Set clear goals: reducing task processing time, raising NPS, increasing sales, or improving service quality.
-Define quantitative metrics (for example, a 30% cut in onboarding time or 20% time savings on routine operations).
-Add interim indicators: the number of completed modules, engagement level, and the number of AI use cases created.
+Define clear goals: shorter task processing time, higher NPS, increased sales, or better service quality.
+Set quantitative metrics, such as reducing onboarding time by 30% or saving 20% of time on routine operations.
+Add interim indicators: number of completed modules, engagement level, and number of AI cases created.

 Step 3.
 Choosing AI tools and platforms